 -

-The VM size limit issue which was a deployment-blocker: dozens of serverless functions had blown past the 250 MB uncompressed limit.
-The fix was excluding unnecessary binaries from the function trace and converting static database imports to dynamic ones so the file tracer wouldn't pull the full database engine into routes that never used it.
+Improving v0 builds and deployment soeeds when dozens of serverless functions had blown past the 250 MB uncompressed limit.
+My primary fix was excluding unnecessary binaries from the function trace and converting static database imports to dynamic ones so the file tracer wouldn't pull the full database engine into routes that never used it.
 Build times dropped by about a minute.